1925 History, Trivia and Fun Facts

 The Olympic Flag was designed by Pierre de Coubertin (blue, yellow, black, green, and red on a white field).

 The US government has held a stockpile of 1 billion cubic meters of helium in Amarillo, Texas, since 1925.
-This is due to post WWI fear that we may run out of helium in case of blimp warfare.
+This is due to post-WWI fear that we may run out of helium in case of blimp warfare.

-As a joke, recently hired engineers at General Electric were ordered to develop a frosted lightbulb, which they believed to be impossible.
+As a joke, recently hired engineers at General Electric were ordered to develop a frosted lightbulb, which they believed impossible.
 In 1925, newly hired Marvin Pipkin got the assignment and made the first frosted lightbulb.

-Until 1925, the Bill of Rights applied only to the federal government and did not limit the powers of state or local authorities
+Until 1925, the Bill of Rights applied only to the federal government and did not limit the powers of state or local authorities.

 George Bernard Shaw is the only person to win a Nobel Prize AND an Oscar.
 He won the Nobel Prize for Literature in 1925 and an Oscar for Pygmalion in 1938.